Guides

 Contact centers with complex manual QM programs needing automation.
 Healthcare organizations and financial services teams gain value from the proprietary ASR with PII redaction.

-CallMiner is a conversation analytics platform suited for regulated industries with strong security and compliance capabilities for financial services, healthcare, and energy organizations.
+CallMiner is a conversation analytics platform suited for regulated industries, with strong security and compliance capabilities for financial services, healthcare, and energy organizations.
 Also plays in fraud detection.
-Founded in 2002, CallMiner has spent over two decades building its analytics foundation.

 Key features